Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 ### 5/24/24

-I have discovered a way to turn online gifs into images in order to work properly with our processing program
+I have discovered a way to turn online gifs into images in order to work properly with our processing program I have made a makefile
+I have made that makefile not have any error when you try to make clean, because it was bothering me D;